happyren/Reading-notes/InternetNotes.md

 **CIDR(Classless InterDomain Routing)** uses IP address aggregation, it aggregate the IP address to a supernet, hence the intermediate routers do not need to know every detailed destinations.

+**NAT(Network Address Translation)** indicates that since the IP address is not enough for all the devices, the idea of using private IP address is utilized.
+For each home a unique public IP address is assigned, then, within each subnet of that home, a preserved private IP address is applied.
+Packet would be transfered to private IP inbound and public IP outbound. (*192.168.0.0* for example.)
+The way the transfer is done using the port idea.
+Using ports to handle the identification of each process that currently using the network.

+NAT also has issues and objections from IP community:

+1. It violates the architecture model of IP that IP must be unique.

+2. It breaks the end-to-end connectivity model of the Internet makes anytime connection seemingly less possible.

+3. It makes connectionless network somewhat connection oriented.

+4. It makes Network layer assume protocols in Transport layer.

+5. It limit the protocol to TCP, UDP, etc.

+6. Some application use more ports than one.

+7. Ports number is limited.

+#### ARP & RARP

+**NIC** in data-link layer has no idea of IP address.

 ## Transport Layer